gweiyuongwei/curl/docs/libcurl/curl_global_trace.md

 ## `proxy`

-All components involved in proxying transfers.
+All components involved in use of proxies.

 # EXAMPLE